-FMT_MTD.1.1/The TSF shall restrict the ability to load or generate the Active Authentication Private Key to the Personalization Agent.AAPKAuthentication Private Key to the Personalization Agent.
+FMT_MTD.1.1/ The TSF shall restrict the ability to load the Active Authentication AAPK Private Key to the Personalization Agent.

-Application note: Two operations are selected here and may be used by the successfully authenticated Personalization Agent if he is willing to include the optional Active Authentication Key in the MRTD.
-The verb "load" means here that the Active Authentication Private Key is generated securely outside the TOE and written into the TOE memory.
-The verb "create" means here that the Personalization Agent is requesting the creation of the Active Authentication Key on the TOE and is requesting its secure generation by the TOE itself.
-See the instantiation of the component FCS_CKM.1/PK as SFR for this key generation.
+Application note: The "load" option is selected here and may be used by the successfully authenticated Personalization Agent if he is willing to include the optional Active Authentication Key in the MRTD.
+The verb "load" means here that the Active Authentication Private Key is generated securely outside the TOE and written into the TOE memory..